Tran-Research-Group/tran-research-group.github.io/_research/hat.md

   - multi-agent systems
   - reinforcement learning
 date: 2021-05-16
-last_modified_at: 2022-11-10
+last_modified_at: 2023-08-28
 ---

-We work on learning methods to create autonomous agents that can effectively partner with different humans in collaborative tasks, like search-and-rescue, space exploration, and autonomous construction.
+We work on learning methods to create autonomous robots (and more general agents) that can effectively partner with different humans in collaborative tasks, like search-and-rescue, space exploration, and autonomous construction.

-## Learning adaptable human models with successor features
+## Fast adaptation for ad hoc human-robot teams

-This work explores the use of successor features to learn decision-making models of humans that can be **quickly adapted to account for biases of new human teammates**.
+This work explores ways to quickly adapt robot decision policies **to account for preferences (or biases) of new human teammates**.